 Once you have your DXP installation running, you should implement a comprehensive backup plan that accounts for unforeseen events.
 Backup copies are also valuable for testing updates (e.g., DXP upgrades, new plugins, and more).

 When considering a back up plan for Liferay DXP, we recommend backing up the following areas:

-DXP Cloud automates and simplifies the process of creating and managing backups of the Document Library and Liferay DXP database.
-Because DXP Cloud uses a Git-based DevOps pipeline, all configurations for Liferay are also automatically backed up as well.
-To learn more, see DXP Cloud Backup Service for more information.
+Liferay Cloud automates and simplifies the process of creating and managing backups of the Document Library and Liferay DXP database.
+Because Liferay Cloud uses a Git-based DevOps pipeline, all configurations for Liferay are also automatically backed up as well.
+To learn more, see the Liferay Cloud Backup Service Overview for more information.

 The Liferay Home folder is important to back up because it contains the following files:

 Portal properties and system properties: The Liferay Home folder stores DXP portal properties files (e.g.,

 portal-setup-wizard.properties, etc.) and DXP system properties files (e.g.,

 /datafolder: DXP stores configuration files, search indexes, and cache information in Liferay Home’s